 OutUK for more than 25 Years

-Get your fix of the Doctor in our Doctor Who Zone
+Get your fix of the Doctor in the Dr Who Zone

 But what is so special about Doctor Who - and why is it so popular with us gay boys?

-Well, Alex's was a familiar story.
+Well, Doctor Who fanatic Alex has a familiar story.
 He says he knew from the age of three.
 It was something he felt inexplicably drawn to writes Christopher Kelly.
 The feelings never went away.
 At school the difference between him and the other boys became ever more apparent.
 While his friends played football on a Saturday afternoon, Alex stayed at home.

 As Alex got older he realised there were others like him.
 The Sisterhood of Karn is an "earth-based group of gay people united in their interest of Doctor Who and cult TV".
 You got it.
 Queer anoraks?
 Sad no hopers with no life?